ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ~~~
 {: title="Example of mapping keys not supported in JSON" #example-unsupported-keys}

-## JSON related fragment identifiers {#int-fragment-json}
+## Fragment identifiers {#int-fragment}

+To allow fragment identifiers to traverse alias nodes,
+the YAML representation graph needs to be generated before the fragment identifier evaluation.
+It is important that this evaluation will not incurr in the issues mentioned in {{int-yaml-and-json}}
+and in [Security considerations](#security-considerations) such as infinite loops and unexpected code execution.

+Implementers needs to consider that the YAML version and supported features (e.g. merge keys)
+can impact on the generation of the representation graph (see {{example-merge-keys}}).

 In {{application-yaml}}, this document extends the use of specifications based on
-the JSON data model (e.g. JSON Pointers) as YAML fragment identifiers.
+the JSON data model as YAML fragment identifiers.
 This is to improve the interoperability of already consolidated practices,
-such as the one of writing OpenAPI documents {{oas}} - which are based on the
+such as the one of writing [OpenAPI documents](#OAS) in YAML.
-JSON data model - in YAML.

-To allow the fragment identifier to traverse alias nodes,
-the YAML representation graph needs to be generated before the fragment identifier evaluation.
-Since this graph might have cyclic references (see {{int-yaml-and-json}}) it is important
-to ensure that this evaluation will not cause an infinite loop.

 {{ex-fragid}} provides a non exhaustive list of examples that could help
 understanding interoperability issues related to fragment identifiers.